johnhinz/johnhinz/README.md

 ### Hi there I'm John Hinz.
 I've been programming computers for about 40 years.
-Most recently I'm an architect for a Canadian based software company and I teach at a local college.
+Most recently I'm an software director for a Canadian based software company, I teach at a local college and sit on a couple boards for higher education and tech. Σ(-᷅_-᷄๑)

 <!--
 **johnhinz/johnhinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.